marko-stupin/library-app/README.md

 ### 2. Frontend tests ( Selenium )

-- Download and install <a href="https://www.mozilla.org/en-US/firefox/new/?redirect_source=firefox-com">firefox</a> browser on your pc.
+- Download and install <a href="https://www.mozilla.org/en-US/firefox/new/?redirect_source=firefox-com" target="_blank" >firefox</a> browser on your pc.
-- Download `geckodriver.exe` from this <a href="https://www.npmjs.com/package/selenium-webdriver">link</a> you will get a zip file.
+- Download `geckodriver.exe` from this <a href="https://www.npmjs.com/package/selenium-webdriver" target="_blank" >link</a> you will get a zip file.
 - Go to your desktop and make a folder called `drivers` and put a content of the zip file you just downloaded insidie of it.
 - Press the windows key on your keyboard and type `environment variables`.
 - Click on `Edit environment variables for your account`.